Jean Ray (author): Biography

-During the Second World War Ray's prodigious output slowed, but he was able to publish his best known works in French, under the name Jean Ray: Le Grand Nocturne (1942), La Cité de l'Indicible Peur, also adapted into a film starring Bourvil, Malpertuis, Les Cercles de L'Epouvante (all 1943), Les Derniers Contes de Canterbury (1944) and Le Livre des Fantômes (1947).
+During the Second World War Ray's prodigious output slowed, but he was able to publish his best known works in French, under the name Jean Ray: Le Grand Nocturne (1942), La Cité de l'Indicible Peur, also known as "La Grande Frousse", was adapted into a film by Jean-Pierre Mocky, starring Bourvil, Malpertuis, Les Cercles de L'Epouvante (all 1943), Les Derniers Contes de Canterbury (1944) and Le Livre des Fantômes (1947).

 After the war he wrote comic-strip scenarios by the name of John Flanders.
 Among the comics he wrote scripts for are Buth's Thomas Pips and text stories by Antoon Herckenrath, Gray Croucher, Rik Clément.
 He was rescued from obscurity by Raymond Queneau and Roland Stragliati, whose influence got Malpertuis reprinted in French in 1956.

 A few weeks before his death, he wrote his own mock epitaph in a letter to his friend Albert van Hageland: Ci gît Jean Ray/homme sinistre/qui ne fut rien/pas même ministre ("Here lies Jean Ray/A man sinister/who was nothing/not even a minister").

+Jean Ray recounted some of his personal experiences with the supernatural in a short story from The Book of Ghosts called "My Ghost".